LedFx/LedFx/docs/api.rst

 Deletes the effect with the matching *effect_id*.

-/api/displays
+/api/virtuals
 =========================

-Query and manage displays connected to LedFx
+Query and manage virtuals connected to LedFx

 .. rubric:: GET

-Get configuration of all displays
+Get configuration of all virtuals

 .. rubric:: POST

-Adds a new display to LedFx based on the provided JSON configuration
+Adds a new virtual to LedFx based on the provided JSON configuration

-/api/displays/<display_id>
+/api/virtuals/<virtual_id>
 ==========================

-Query and manage a specific display with the matching *display_id* as JSON
+Query and manage a specific virtual with the matching *virtual_id* as JSON

 .. rubric:: GET

-Returns information about the display
+Returns information about the virtual

 .. rubric:: PUT

-Set a display to active or inactive.
+Set a virtual to active or inactive.
 Must evaluate to True or False with python's bool() (eg, true, 1, ..)

 example: